PUBLIC PREP'S PATH TO COLLEGE COMPLETION

 Stephens College, the second-oldest women’s college in the country, announced that for the first time in its 179 year history, it will offer a yearly four-year, full-tuition scholarship to a Girls Prep alumna in 12th grade.
 Stephens College is located in Columbia, Missouri and offers innovative, career-focused programs sound in the liberal arts with a focus on creative arts and sciences.

-CURIE Academy is a one-week summer residential program for high school girls who excel in math and science.
-The focus is on juniors and seniors who may not have had prior opportunities to explore engineering, but want to learn more about the many opportunities in engineering in an interactive atmosphere.
+CURIE Academy is a one-week summer residential program for girls who excel in math and science.
+The focus is on juniors and seniors who may not have had prior opportunities to explore engineering, but want to learn more about the many opportunities in an interactive atmosphere.
 Participants will get in-depth engineering experience through hands-on field sessions and research in various engineering disciplines.
 The program also includes social activities and engineering competitions!

 During this co-ed summer Catalyst Academy, Cornell University’s world-renowned faculty and graduate students lead classes, lab sessions, and a research project designed for Academy participants.
 During the week, students work in teams conducting research and learning to solve problems that mirror real-life situations.
 In addition, social events, panel discussions, and other out-of-classroom activities provide participants with opportunities to network informally with each other and Cornell faculty, staff, and students.